Sustainable Fashion Innovations

 Reducing Water Requirements

 Flocus produces fillings, yarns, and textiles from kapok tree fibers.
 The tree grows without chemicals in drylands.
 These lands are not normally suitable for agricultural farming.
-Ideally the tree will replace cotton crops.
-Cotton is known for its high water consumption and is not very sustainable.
+Ideally the tree will replace cotton and bamboo as a sustainable fashion alternative.

 Natural Textiles as Fashion Innovation

-Orange Fiber is an Italian startup that creates natural textiles from oranges and lemons.
+Orange Fiber is an Italian sustainable fashion startup that creates natural textiles from oranges and lemons.
 Orange Fiber comes from the cellulose in the discarded skins and fibers during processing.
 Then the paste is enriched with essential oils.
-By this process they are able to produce high-quality, sustainable fabrics.
+By this process they are able to produce high-quality, eco-friendly fabrics.
 I bet they smell amazing too!

 Environmentally Safe Glitter